japila-books/spark-sql-internals/docs/spark-sql-schema.md

   .add("b", StringType)
 ----

-TIP: Read up on link:spark-sql-CatalystSqlParser.adoc[CatalystSqlParser] that is responsible for parsing data types.
+TIP: Read up on spark-sql-CatalystSqlParser.md[CatalystSqlParser] that is responsible for parsing data types.

-It is however recommended to use the singleton link:spark-sql-DataType.adoc#DataTypes[DataTypes] class with static methods to create schema types.
+It is however recommended to use the singleton spark-sql-DataType.md#DataTypes[DataTypes] class with static methods to create schema types.

 [source, scala]
 ----